James Oakley (politician): Shooting of Benjamin Marconi

 Oakley's comments drew widespread attention and criticism raising questions of his fitness for the position of County Judge.
-The Southern Poverty Law Center produced a report, Ten Days After, which reported incidences of harassment and intimidation in the immediate post-election period; 23% of these were classified as "anti-black" in which references to lynching were described as common.
+The Southern Poverty Law Center produced a report, Ten Days After, which reported incidence of harassment and intimidation in the immediate post-election period; 23% of these were classified as "anti-black" in which references to lynching were described as common.
 The Department of Justice is already investigating an increase in hate crimes.
 It is unclear whether suggestions of Oakley's resignation or impeachment will spread beyond progressive / liberal blogs and commentators and into the mainstream media, though there were calls for Oakley to be removed from the CAMPO board and a motion was put to the PEC board calling for his actions to be investigated, suggesting that the controversy may hamper Oakley's future ambitions.
 The Texas Monthly included Oakley's actions in an article on "Judges Gone Wild" in December 2016.